Eitan-Kaszovitz/Eitan-Kaszovitz-Public/DataStructures/project/stage5/README.txt

 4) If there’s an issue with deserializing - see comments in DocDeserializer.java

-5) Anytime btree.get(uri) is called from DSI, a json file is returned from disc to memory.
+5) Anytime btree.get(uri) is called from DSI and it returns a json file, that json file is returned from disc to memory.